-ENS 304: Environmental Chemistry 3 Credit Hour(s)
+ENS 304: Environmental Chemistry

 An examination of the chemical aspects of pollution (water, air and land) including detection and remediation methods.
 Chemistry for the sustainable use of natural resources is discussed.
 Prerequisite: CHE 110.
 (UG)

 ENS 304L: Environmental Chemistry Lab